Silicone Compression Molding Complete Guide

 Dabojin Custom Silicone Product Manufactory

 You’ll find silicone in many forms.
-Some are soft or clear, used for things like watches and cookware.
+Some are soft or clear, used for things like bio-labs and cookware.
 Others are for cars and medical gear.
-High-clear silicone lights up LEDs and is used in medical and food areas.
+High-clear silicone lights up LED and is used in medical and food areas.
 Platinum silicone is pure and sets quickly, perfect for healthcare and food.
-Some silicones are tough, bouncing back after stress, ideal for seals and cushions.
+Some silicone are tough, bouncing back after stress, ideal for seals and cushions.
 Others resist flames or extreme heat, key in cars, planes, and electronics.
 Some even manage oil or static, solving specific problems in cars and electronics.
+The key point: With the right additives, silicone can be used on any application.

 Know the Silicone Properties